Christmas markets in the Cotswolds

 November 26, December 3 and 4, enjoy the Cirencester’s town market adorned with festive lighting, a mix of stalls to browse and live music.

-Dursley’s Christmas lights switch on is an evening of festive entertainment, local shopping and Christmas market stalls.
-The date is yet to be confirmed.
+Dursley's Christmas lights switch on is an evening of Victorian themed festive entertainment, local shopping and Christmas market stalls.
+Visit the town on Friday November 25 to embrace the festivities.

-Festive fun in Evesham begins this year on November 22 with the light switch-on taking place from 11am onwards.
+Festive fun in Evesham begins this year on November 26 with the light switch-on taking place from 12pm onwards.
 With Christmas carols and live music throughout the day, and a Christmas Craft Fayre taking place in Evesham’s town hall, there’s plenty to see and do before Father Christmas and his reindeer arrive at 3pm.
-Postman Pat, Father Christmas and the Mayor of Evesham will all be in attendance for the Countdown to Christmas lights switch on followed by a firework display.
+From 5.30pm, the countdown to the Christmas lights switch-on begins followed by a fireworks extravanganza.

 Forest of Dean